Background pattern

 Consult your doctor before starting to take Everolimus Accord:

-• if you have liver problems or if you have had any disease that may have affected your liver.
+• if you have liver problems or if you have had a disease that may have affected your liver.
 In this case, your doctor may prescribe a different dose of Everolimus Accord.

-• if you have diabetes (high blood sugar levels).
+• if you have diabetes (high blood sugar).
 Everolimus Accord may increase blood sugar levels and worsen diabetes mellitus.
 This may require treatment with insulin and/or oral antidiabetic medications.
-Inform your doctor if you notice excessive thirst or if you need to urinate more frequently.
+Inform your doctor if you notice excessive thirst or need to urinate more frequently.

-• if you need to be administered a vaccine while taking Everolimus Accord.
+• if you need to receive a vaccine while taking Everolimus Accord.

-• if you have high cholesterol levels.
+• if you have high cholesterol.
 Everolimus Accord may increase cholesterol and/or other blood fats.

-• if you have recently undergone major surgery, or if you still have an open wound after surgery.
+• if you have recently undergone major surgery, or if you still have an unhealed wound after surgery.
 Everolimus Accord may increase the risk of wound healing problems.

 • if you have an infection.
-You may need to treat your infection before starting treatment with Everolimus Accord.
+It may be necessary to treat your infection before starting treatment with Everolimus Accord.

-• if you have previously had hepatitis B, as it may reactivate during treatment with Everolimus Accord (see section 4 "Possible side effects").
+• if you have previously suffered from hepatitis B, as it may reactivate during treatment with Everolimus Accord (see section 4 "Possible side effects").

 • if you have received or are about to receive radiation therapy.